Active ingredients: cefazolin

 What it is used for

-Cephazolin Sodium Injection is indicated in the treatment of the following serious infections due to susceptible organisms: 1.
-Respiratory tract infections due to S. pneumoniae, Klebsiella species, H. influenzae, Staph. aureus (penicillin-sensitive and penicillin-resistant), and group A beta-haemolytic streptococci.
+Treatment of the following serious infections due to susceptible organisms: Respiratory tract infections due to Strep. pneumoniae, Klebsiella sp., H. influenzae, Staph. aureus (penicillin sensitive and penicillin resistant) and group A beta-haemolytic streptococci.
 Injectable benzathine penicillin is considered to be the drug of choice in the treatment and prevention of streptococcal infections, including the prophylaxis of rheumatic fever.
-Cephazolin Sodium is effective in the eradication of streptococci from the nasopharynx; however, data establishing the efficacy of cephazolin sodium in the subsequent prevention of rheumatic fever are not available at present 2.
-Gentinourinary tract infections due to Esch. coli, Pr. mirabilis, Klebsiella species and some strains of Enterobacter and enterococci.
-3. Skin and soft-tissue infections due to Staph. aureus (penicillin-sensitive and penicillin-resistant) and group A beta-haemolytic streptococci and other strains of streptococci.
-4. Bone and joint infections due to Staph. aureus.
-5. Septicaemia due to S. pneumoniae, Staph. aureus (penicillin-sensitive and penicillin- resistant), Pr. mirabilia, Esch. coli and Klebsiella species.
-6. Endocarditis due to Staph. aureus (penicillin-sensitive and penicillin-resistant) and Group A beta-haemolytic streptococci.
-Appropriate culture and susceptibility studies should be performed to determine susceptibility of the causative organism to cephazolin sodium.
+Cefazolin is effective in the eradication of streptococci from the nasopharynx; however, data establishing the efficacy of cefazolin in the subsequent prevention of rheumatic fever are not available at present.
+Genitourinary tract infections due to E. coli, P. mirabilis, Klebsiella sp. and some strains of enterobacter and enterococci.
+Skin and skin structure infections due to Staph. aureus (penicillin sensitive and penicillin resistant) and group A beta-haemolytic Streptococci and other strains of Streptococci.
+Bone and joint infections due to Staph. aureus.
+Septicaemia due to Strep. pneumoniae, Staph. aureus (penicillin sensitive and penicillin resistant), P. mirabilis, E. coli and Klebsiella sp.
+Endocarditis due to Staph. aureus (penicillin sensitive and penicillin resistant) and group A beta-haemolytic streptococci.
+Appropriate culture and susceptibility studies should be performed to determine susceptibility of the causative organism to cefazolin

 How to take it